flyingcircusio/fc-nixos/doc/src/loghost.rst

 Configuration
 -------------

 Graylog runs without additional config.
-If you want to make the web UI and REST API public, you need to add :ref:`custom Nix config <nixos-custom-modules>`:
+If you want to make the Web UI and REST API public, you need to add :ref:`custom Nix config <nixos-custom-modules>`:

 .. code-block:: Nix